tokenring-ai/browser-file-system/README.md

 # @tokenring-ai/browser-file-system

 A browser-based file system provider that implements the `FileSystemProvider` interface using in-memory mock data.
-This package provides a lightweight, browser-friendly file system abstraction for environments where direct access to the file system is not available, making it ideal for demos, tests, and UIs like web terminals.
+This package provides a lightweight, browser-friendly file system abstraction for environments where direct access to the file system is not available, making it ideal for demos, tests, and web-based interfaces like web terminals.

 ## Overview